mahziyar-azz/ping-app/README.md

 # Iranian Internet Monitor

 ## Overview
 This program is designed to monitor the unstable state of the Iranian Internet and inform users about the status of their network connection.
-It provides detailed information about connectivity to various URLs and logs the results for analysis.
+It provides detailed information about connectivity/VPN to various URLs and logs the results for analysis.

 ## Features
 - **Ping Monitoring**: